FaisalAl-Tameemi/web-dev-foundations/chapter_2/__ch2_20_how_do_webpages_work.md

 During the duration of this course, we won't be working on server code directly, instead we will be focusing on Front-End code (runs inside the browser).

+If you'd like to find out more about how servers work, checkout the links and resources below.

 ----